smallDazza/T1A3_Terminal_Application/README.md

 From the postcodes, dimensions and weight inputs a package delivery cost will be calculated.
 These will all be displayed to the user, who can choose to book the delivery job or not.
-If user chooses to book the delivery job, a delvery ticket number will be displayed for their future reference.

 Feature One Image: